Anjum48/rl-examples/README.md

 ## Requirements
 - Python 3.5+
-- OpenAI Gym
+- OpenAI Gym 0.10.3+
-- TensorFlow 1.5
+- TensorFlow 1.6
 - Numpy 1.13+

 DPPO was tested on a 16 core machine using CPU only, so the helper script will need to be updated for your particular setup.
-For my setup, there was usually no speed advantage training on the CPU vs GPU (GTX 1080), but your performance may differ
+For my setup, there was usually no speed advantage training BipedalWalker on the CPU vs GPU (GTX 1080), but CarRacing did get a performance boost due to the usage of CNNs

 ## Issues/Todo's
-- I wrote DDPG a while back.
-Need to update to use the more modern TensorFlow API features
 - The LSTM batching in A3C is incorrect.
 Need to fix this (see PPO_LSTM for the correct implementation)